SEALDAH DIVISION – AN OVERVIEW

 Kolkata, Barrackpore, Diamond Harbour, Dakshineswar, Krishnagar City, Nabadwip Ghat, Murshidabad, Plassey, Shantipur etc. attract visitors in large numbers throughout the year due to their historical and religious background.

-RAIL NETWORK IN DIVISION
+DIVISIONAL RAIL NETWORK

 Our location in Eastern Railway map click here